 We do not use automated processing, including profiling, to make decisions that will have either legal or material effects on the individuals from whom we collect and process personal information.

 Data Privacy Rights for European Residents

-It is acknowledged that, subject to the GDPR, European resident data subjects may exercise certain data privacy rights under the GDPR.
+It is acknowledged that, subject to the GDPR, European and UK resident data subjects may exercise certain data privacy rights under the GDPR.
 If you are an individual who resides in the European Union and whose personal data is collected and processed by Breckinridge, you have the right to: